Law professor shot unarmed trespasser on his farm in the back of the head, jury told

 Róisín Lacey SC said two shots were fired into the air by Mr Phelan and a third penetrated the body of Keith Conlon during the incident on February 22nd, 2022.

-The prosecution case is that, when the third shot was fired, the deceased was shot in the back of the head as he had turned away from Mr Phelan and, in the circumstances, he had the requisite intent for murder, counsel said.
+The prosecution case is that when the third shot was fired, the deceased was shot in the back of the head as he turned away and, in the circumstances, Mr Phelan had the requisite intent for murder, counsel said.

-Mr Phelan told gardaí when interviewed the same day he believed, if he had not reacted immediately, “he would have got me”, Ms Lacey said.
-He had told gardaí he was “terrified”, “stressed” and “scared shitless”, she said.
+Mr Phelan had told gardaí he believed that if he had not reacted immediately, “he would have got me” and that he was “terrified”, “stressed” and “scared shitless”.

 READ MORE

-Ms Lacey was opening the prosecution case against Mr Phelan, who has pleaded not guilty to the murder of Mr Conlon (36) at Hazelgrove Farm, Kiltalown Lane, Tallaght, Co Dublin, on February 24th, 2022.
-Mr Conlon was critically injured two days earlier and pronounced dead on February 24th, the court was told.
+Ms Lacey was opening the prosecution case on Wednesday against Mr Phelan, who has pleaded not guilty to the murder of Mr Conlon (36) at Hazelgrove Farm, Kiltalown Lane, Tallaght, Co Dublin, on February 24th, 2022.
+Mr Conlon was pronounced dead on February 24th after being critically injured two days earlier.

-Mr Conlon and two other men were engaged in fox bolting, using a dog to hunt down badgers and foxes, on the farm in Tallaght on February 22nd, 2022.
+Ms Lacey said Mr Conlon and two other men were fox bolting, using a dog to hunt down badgers and foxes, when trespassing on the farm on February 22nd, 2022.

-Mr Phelan was in another part of the farm working with four farmhands, foreign nationals known as Woofers working in return for board and lodging, she said.
+Mr Phelan was in another part of the farm working with four farmhands, she said.

-They earlier ignored a dog barking but, about 1pm, Mr Phelan, concerned about lambing ewes, went with a farmhand, Julian Rodeau, towards the area of the barking.
+They earlier ignored a dog barking but, about 1pm, Mr Phelan, concerned about lambing ewes, went with one farmhand towards the area of the barking.

 The prosecution would say, without issuing any warning, Mr Phelan shot a dog with a rifle.
 The dog, named Vim, belonged to another of the trespassers, Callum Coleman, and was tied to a tree, she said.